 It's gross, right?

 Ahem… Have you experienced that annoying feeling of sticky gunk in the back of your throat when you need to sing?
 Many names describe this; mucus, phlegm, post nasal drip, and “having a frog in the throat.”
-It’s both annoying and can interfere with your singing, causing unwanted tickles, and making you feel the need to clear your throat.
+It’s both annoying and can interfere with your singing, cause unwanted tickles, and make you feel the need to clear your throat.

 Is dairy the enemy?

 - “The evidence is very scarce to support any relationship between dairy consumption and either symptoms of mucus or worse asthma control,” said Dr. Sonali Bose, assistant professor of pulmonary and critical care medicine at Icahn School of Medicine at Mount Sinai in New York.
 (3)

 - “while the milk-mucus belief is prominent among the general population, at no point has it been correlated with objective scientific findings relating to either mucus production or voice function.”
 London doctor, Vishar Bhavsar (2)